anderspippi/smelly/docs/overview.rst

 By default, all layouts are enabled and you can switch between layouts using the :sc:`next_layout` key combination.
-You can also create shortcuts to select particular layouts, and choose which layouts you want to enable, see :ref:`conf-kitty-shortcuts.layout` for examples.
+You can also create shortcuts to select particular layouts, and choose which layouts you want to enable, see :ref:`conf-smelly-shortcuts.layout` for examples.
 The first layout listed in :opt:`enabled_layouts` becomes the default layout.

 For more details on the layouts and how to use them see :doc:`the documentation